hurshkarkhanis/police_spending/README.md

-As expected, the graph trying to visualize this coorelation is also unusable, since a lot of the gray data points are zero.
+As expected, the graph trying to visualize this relationship is also unusable, since a lot of the gray data points are zero.
 This graph is very jagged as well.

 ![jail_illustration](slideshow_prep/overall/illustrating_hypo_jail_crime.png)